 Companies can leverage brainstorming techniques to explore potential brand names.
 Brainstorming is one of the most crucial phases in the naming process, requiring creativity and strategic thinking.
 Techniques such as mind mapping, word association games, and linguistic exploration can help generate many new name ideas.

 A collaborative product naming exercise involving cross-functional teams can provide unique perspectives and ideas.
-Combining existing words, exploring foreign languages, or creating new terms can lead to potential name options reflecting your brand’s essence.
+Combining existing words, exploring foreign languages, or creating new terms can lead to name options that reflect your brand’s essence.

 Keep an open mind during this phase, as the most unexpected combinations or neologisms may hold the key to an original and memorable brand name.